 You can make accounts on multiple instances if you want to talk about different things separately.
 You could have an account on https://hackers.town to talk about technology, an account on https://elekk.xyz to talk about gaming, and an account on https://mastodon.online for general chatter.
 You have to sign into each account separately and keep each open in a separate browser tab or window.
 (The various mobile apps all allow multiple accounts, too.)

 Keep in mind that in general, when talking about Mastodon, "instance" and "server" mean the same thing.

-‼️ Mastodon has two additional timelines that you can view beyond what you might be familiar with from Twitter: the Local timeline and the Federated timeline.
+‼️ Mastodon has timelines that you can view beyond what you might be familiar with from Twitter: the Local timeline and the Federated timeline.